 HEAR FROM OTHERS THAT KNOW MARK

 Disasters can strike at any time.
-The news is full of stories about catastrophic earthquakes, tornados and hurricanes.
+The news is full of stories about catastrophic earthquakes, tornadoes and hurricanes.

 Who can help during a disaster?
 YOU CAN!

 That’s right; the tools you need to stay safe are within your reach.
-In this comprehensive series of guidebooks, videos, seminars and podcasts, Dr. Mark Keim personally shares his practical approach to reduce risks before they happen.
+In this comprehensive series of guidebooks, videos, seminars and public addresses, Dr. Mark Keim personally shares his practical approach to prevent, prepare for, respond to and recover from disasters.
 This invaluable information helps you to protect yourself, your family and your community before and after a disaster.